 Princeton Music Department

 Every year at SōSI we are joined by the amazing faculty and graduate students of the Princeton University Music Department, all of whom have written many works for percussion.
-In past years we have been joined for masterclasses and coachings by Princeton composers Steve Mackey, Dan Trueman, Barbara White, and Paul Lansky.
+In past years we have been joined for masterclasses and coachings by Princeton composers Steve Mackey, Dan Trueman, Juri Seo, Barbara White, Dimitri Tymoczko, Paul Lansky, and Donnacha Dennehy.

 Most concerts will be live-streamed on our Facebook page.